Update (6/27/17): A lot has changed over the years! For an updated, comprehensive look at MailChimp for Salesforce, visit our Knowledge Base.

-When someone unsubscribes from your mailing list, MailChimp can automatically notify Salesforce to mark the corresponding lead or contact record as having “opted out” of further email communication.
-That way, you can easily keep your MailChimp and Salesforce data in synch, and MailChimp will empower your customers to manage their own preferences across all your communication channels.
+When someone unsubscribes from your mailing list, MailChimp can automatically notify Salesforce to mark the corresponding lead or contact record as having "opted out" of further email communication.
+That way, you can easily keep your MailChimp and Salesforce data in sync, and MailChimp will empower your customers to manage their own preferences across all your communication channels.

 This post will explain the easy steps for setting up a MailChimp "WebHook" that will send the unsubscribe notifications, as well as the Visualforce page that will listen for the notifications and update any relevant Salesforce records.

 The techniques described in this article require the following:

 - Salesforce Enterprise (including non-profit), Unlimited or Developer edition